 The Capture One UI is just a combination of 2 controls (hue + saturation) into a single one with 2 axis (a wheel = angle + radius) + another redundant fine saturation control with a slider.
 You can achieve exactly the same with only 3 sliders, especially as the benefit of the wheel is not obvious compared to the sliders and both offer the same functionnality.

 It may not be that trivial, because you don't want to shift every hue of the same amount, but rather retarget them to another hue, so it's not a translation but a selective minimization.

 Put into maths, the naive way to do it is :

 original_hue + (target_hue - original_hue) * amount

-#12 Updated by Aurélien PIERRE 22 days ago
+#12 Updated by Aurélien PIERRE over 2 years ago

 I began prototyping algos to adjust the hue : https://github.com/aurelienpierre/Image-Cases-Studies/blob/beb72a189d627014281ee75bf6a1fdd28c96b83a/notebooks/HSV%20color%20balance.ipynb

 Although I'm not happy with the luma masks (designed from scratch, I don't know what's used in dt), the algorithm works well for the main hue.
 The core is :